pnchinmay/bbb-downloader/README.md

 ```

 To download the videos and slides which are already available to view
-in the BBB playback page, simply run the script
+in the BBB playback page, simply run the script in the terminal or the script can be directly run by double-clicking the script in the file manager as shown in the demo video below.

 `easydownload.sh`:
 ```
 $ ./easydownload.sh
 ```
+Or the script can be directly run by double-clicking the script in the file manager as shown in the demo video below.

 The script downloads the following files: